 Togo Country Report

 Instability caused by anti-government protests in Togo since August 2017 has caused concern to its neighbours; nevertheless, the risk of interstate war to resolve the crisis is very low.
-Diplomatic moves are much more likely, with the presidents of Côte d'Ivoire, Benin, Burkina Faso, Ghana, and Niger involved in a UN-initiated mediation mission.
-Civil war risks, as a result of the protests, have increased.
-The army's loyalty to President Gnassingbé – particularly among the lower ranks – is likely to wane if the unrest continues beyond six months, raising the risk of a military coup.
+Diplomatic moves are much more likely, with the involvement of ECOWAS and Ghana as the lead mediator in talks between the opposition and government.
+The stalled dialogue tentatively resumed in June 2018, but continued failure is likely to further ignite opposition protests across the country.
+The army's loyalty to President Gnassingbé – particularly among the lower ranks – is likely to wane in the event of continuing widespread unrest, raising the risk of a military coup.

-Almost weekly anti-government protests since August 2017, led by a united opposition, have weakened President Gnassingbé and forced a constitutional referendum.
-Its terms however have been rejected, increasing the likelihood of continued demonstrations in the three-month outlook, especially in the main cities of Lomé and Sokodé.
+Anti-government protests that began in August 2017, led by a united opposition, have weakened President Gnassingbé.
+The protests were suspended in February 2018 but resumed in April after talks with the government stalled.
+Government-imposed restrictions on demonstrations are likely to ignite defiant protests in major cities, as will attempts to hold legislative elections, due this year, without the electoral reform sought by the opposition.
 Robust response by the security forces, using live ammunition, poses high risks of death and injury, while street battles and vandalism are likely to cause damage to government and commercial property.

 Vaccinations required to enter the country